Spectral Inference under Complex Temporal Dynamics: Introduction

 It is well known that the frequency content of many real-world stochastic processes evolves over time.
 Motivated by the limitations of the traditional spectral methods in analyzing non-stationary signals, time-frequency analysis has become one of the major research areas in applied mathematics and signal processing \cite{Cohen1995,Grochenig2001,Daubechies1990}.
 Based on various models or representations of the non-stationary signal and its time-varying spectra, time-frequency analysis aims at depicting temporal and spectral information simultaneously and jointly.
 Roughly speaking, there are three major classes of algorithms in time-frequency analysis: linear algorithms such as short time Fourier transforms (STFT) and wavelet transforms \cite{Allen1977,Meyer1992,Daubechies1992}; bilinear time-frequency representations such as the Wigner–Ville distribution and more generally the Cohen's class of bilinear time–frequency distributions \cite{Cohen1995,Hlawatsch1992} and nonlinear algorithms such as the empirical mode decomposition method \cite{Huang1998} and the synchrosqueezing transform \cite{Daubechies2011}.
 Though there exists a vast literature on defining and estimating the time-varying frequency content, statistical inference such as confidence region construction and hypothesis testing has been paid little attention to in time-frequency analysis.

-It is clear that the focus as well as the goals of time-frequency analysis are well contained in those of time series analysis, particularly non-stationary time series analysis.
-Unfortunately it seems that the non-stationary spectral domain theory and methodology in the time series literature have been developed largely independently from time-frequency analysis.
+{It is clear that the subject and the goals of time-frequency analysis and non-stationary time series analysis are highly overlapped.} Unfortunately it seems that the non-stationary spectral domain theory and methodology in the time series literature have been developed largely independently from time-frequency analysis.
 One major effort in non-stationary time series analysis lies in forming general classes of non-stationary time series models through their evolutionary spectral representation.
 Among others, \citet{Priestley1965} proposed the notion of evolutionary spectra in a seminar paper.
 In another seminal work, \citet{Dahlhaus1997} defined a general and theoretically tractable class of locally stationary time series models based on their time-varying spectral representation. \citet{Nason2000} studied a class of locally stationary time series from an evolutionary wavelet spectrum perspective and investigated the estimation of the latter spectrum.
 A second line of research in the non-stationary spectral domain literature involves adaptive estimation of the evolutionary spectra.
 See for instance \cite{Adak1998} for a binary segmentation based method, \cite{Ombao2001} for an automatic estimation procedure based on the smooth localized complex exponential (SLEX) transform and \cite{Fryzlewicz2006} for a Haar–Fisz technique for the estimation of the evolutionary wavelet spectra.
 On the statistical inference side, there exists a small number of papers utilizing the notion of evolutionary spectra to test some properties, especially second order stationarity, of a time series.
 See for instance \cite{Paparoditis2010,Dette2011,Dwivedi2011,Jentsch2015} for tests of stationarity based on properties of the Fourier periodogram or spectral density.
 See also \cite{Nason2013} for a test of stationarity based on the evolutionary wavelet spectra.
 On the other hand, however, to date there have been no results on the joint and simultaneous inference of the evolutionary spectrum itself for general classes of non-stationary and possibly nonlinear time series to the best of our knowledge.